 Parents who experience the tragic loss of a child aged 16 or 17 can now benefit from free funeral arrangements, after Co-op Funeralcare extended its long-standing free child funerals policy to include older children.

-The free service has for the past three decades been available to parents, grandparents or legal guardians who lose a child aged 0-15, and is estimated to have aided around 25,000 bereaved families to date.
+For the past three decades the free service has been available to parents, grandparents or legal guardians who lose a child aged 0-15, and is estimated to have aided about 25,000 bereaved families to date.

 Co-op says it provides this support because it believes the often sudden nature of a child's death, combined with the costs of a funeral, can place families in financial hardship.